Introduction — The Bench in Istanbul

 "I felt I needed a change in my career," Álvarez said at his presentation.
 "I needed to look for a new challenge."

-Why, then, did this appeal to Álvarez?
-The answer is probably composite, but one hypothesis stands out.
-His playing DNA and Simeone's demands were always compatible. Álvarez has pace and technique, yet he does not shirk defensive work.
+Why Simeone?
+The answer is probably composite, but one hypothesis stands out. Álvarez has pace and technique, yet he does not shirk defensive work.
 He leads the press from the front, he tracks back into midfield to win the ball.
-The principle Gallardo drilled into him at River Plate — "everyone defends, everyone attacks" — is practically a synonym for Cholismo.
+The all-in-defence, all-in-attack mentality cultivated under Gallardo at River appears to overlap with the pressing intensity and commitment Simeone demands.

 There was also a more direct motivation: becoming the centre of a team.
 At City he had lived in Haaland's shadow.
-At Atlético, the starter's role in a front two was waiting for him from day one.
-Antoine Griezmann, the club's all-time record scorer, was turning 34; his minutes were being carefully managed.
+At Atlético, he was expected to take on a significantly larger role.
+Antoine Griezmann, the club's all-time record scorer, was 33; his minutes were being carefully managed.
 Atlético needed the forward who would anchor the next era.
-For Álvarez, the move meant a transformation — from "the best backup" to "the leading man."
+For Álvarez, the move held the promise of a transformation — from 'the best backup' to 'the central figure.'

 Chapter 4 — Twenty-Nine Goals in Year One